gjanzen1/IAV_Sources_and_Sinks/README.md

 ## Outline

 ### Script 1
 This script brings together a lot of data, cleans it, formats it, and produces a few data frames that the following scripts will use.
-This script must be run once to build the .RData file, which all following scripts will load into memory before progressing.
+This script must be run once to build the `IAV_Sources_and_Sinks.RData` file, which all following scripts will load into memory before progressing.
 Some summary analyses are also run in this script.

 ### Script 2
 This script runs the Zeta diversity analyses and produces the associated plots.
 Core functionality is provided with the [`zetadiv` package](https://cran.r-project.org/web/packages/zetadiv/index.html).
+You must load `IAV_Sources_and_Sinks.RData` from Script 1 to run this script.
+This script saves nothing to the .RData file.

 ### Script 3
 This script establishes a time series of detections and runs analyses and looks at temporal and geographic patterns of detections.
+You must load `IAV_Sources_and_Sinks.RData` from Script 1 to run this script.

 ### Script 4
-This script uses Markov Chains to model state-to-state IAV transition probabilities, provides code for testing real and hypothetical IAV strain detection orders, and statistic to evaluate model prediction performance.
+This script uses Markov Chains to model state-to-state IAV transition probabilities, provides code for testing real and hypothetical IAV strain detection orders, and statistics to evaluate model prediction performance.
+You must load `IAV_Sources_and_Sinks.RData`, modified and saved in Script 3, to run this script.

 ### Microreact
 The file microreact_input_5y.csv is written by script 1.
 The microreact figure in this manuscript can be made by following these steps: